Blue-Ocean-Pacific/Blue_Ocean_Pacific/README.md

 Pacific Microphone uses Google Authentication, allowing users to easily sign in to a personal account.
 Once signed in, there are there are three main tools available for use:  Script Analyzer, Voice Analyzer, and Live Practice.
 New users will be greeted with an excerpt from Shakespeare's Hamlet to for a great example of the tools and features of the application.
 However, they are free to add new scripts to their profile using the left side panel.

 ### Adding a New Script
 Click on the "Add New Script" button in the left side panel, under "Your Scripts" to add a new script to your collection.
 In the Script Information Form, add the title, author, and body of the script.
-For analysis, the script needs to be in the following format:
+For analysis, the script should be in the following format:

     SPEAKER
     Pacific Microphone has helped me hone my acting chops!